ayonli/jsext/README.md

 }): AsyncIterable<T>;
 ```

-Wraps a source as an AsyncIterable object that can be used in the `for...await...` loop
+Wraps a source as an AsyncIterable object that can be used in the `for await...of...` loop
 for reading streaming data.

 **Example (EventSource)**